NadalBQ/inventory_management_app/README.md

-# My first attempt at making an app
+# My first attempt at making a web app
 My personal inventory management app, designed for the tracking of inputs and outputs on my private storage room.

 You can take a look at it through this [link](https://inventory-management-app-6jlp.onrender.com/)!
 It may take a while to load in :/ as it is being hosted on a free account.